Gecina bucks light-volume trend in European equity markets

-* Caution ahead of Ukraine, EU election results (Adds detail, quotes, updates prices)
+* Caution ahead of Ukraine, EU election results (Adds detail, quote, updates prices)

 By Alistair Smout

-Gecina fell 1.5 percent in volumes three times its 90-day average after a share placing worth roughly 1 percent of share capital.
+Gecina fell 1.8 percent in volume of twice its 90-day average after a share placing worth roughly 1 percent of share capital.

-The real-estate investment trust was one of the most heavily traded stock relative to its 90-day average on the FTSEurofirst 300, which saw trade across the index at a mere 50 percent of its average.
+The real-estate investment trust was the most heavily traded stock relative to its 90-day average on the FTSEurofirst 300 , which saw trade across the index at a mere 30 percent of its average.

-Some analysts had warned that the EU’s marathon parliamentary election, which ends on Sunday, could worry investors if strong performances by Eurosceptic parties undermined governments’ efforts to move towards greater integration.
+Mid-cap Danish jeweller Pandora fell 3.9 percent in trade of over 15 times its average following its own share placing.

-But the prospect of the vote only affected share prices marginally on Friday, traders said.
+Volumes were kept low as investors steered clear of big bets heading into a long weekend on the UK market, the biggest stock market in Europe, with ongoing uncertainty over elections in Europe and Ukraine.

-Britain’s FTSE 100 mildly underperformed, down 0.2 percent, after its anti-EU UKIP party made strong gains in local elections.
+The EU’s marathon parliamentary election, which ends on Sunday, only affected share prices marginally, traders said.
+Britain’s FTSE 100 mildly underperformed, down 0.3 percent, after its anti-EU UKIP party made strong gains in local elections.

 “Volumes are very low at the moment going into Bank Holiday weekend.
 The results we have seen to date in the elections are not a huge surprise, and have not led to any change in my view on the markets,” Neil Wilkinson, European equities fund manager at Royal London Asset Management, said.